Office of International Programs

 - Baby formula/milk, including breast milk, and baby food in containers if a baby or small child is traveling.

-Auckland International is the office on the ground at the University that assists study abroad students.
-Julie Bradley is the Regional Team Leader in charge of the United States' students.
+Auckland International is the office on the ground at the university that assists study abroad students.
+Sherry Fan is the Regional Team Leader in charge of the United States' students.
 Students can also seek help from anyone in their office for questions, advice, or any issues/ problems that arise during the semester.

 During orientation, students will also receive an international student handbook that will list the designated international student advisors and their contact information.
 Each year there are three designated Advisors that are available to students 24 hours/day, seven days/week.
 Like Jay, they can help with anything from academic issues to health issues to homesickness.

 The group will arrive in Auckland around 5 a.m. in the morning.
-After getting their bags and going through customs, a bus will be there to take them to the Wellesley dorm where they will be living.
+After getting their bags and going through customs, students will take a bus from the airport to the dorms where they will be living.
 They will check into their rooms and have a brief introduction on the dorm building with the community manager.
 They will also meet Jay, our onsite coordinator there.
 There is a full university orientation that they will attend the following week.

-Please remember that New Zealand is currently 18 hours ahead of EST. It may be difficult for your students to contact you immediately upon arrival.
-I know that you will be nervous and apprehensive, but please give them time to get their bearings, find a phone card or the internet and contact home.
-The phone system works differently than ours and the internet will not be set up for them to use on campus right away.
+Please remember that New Zealand is currently 18 hours ahead of Eastern Standard Time.
+It may be difficult for your students to contact you immediately upon arrival.
+I know that you will be nervous and apprehensive, but please give them time to get their bearings, find a phone card or the Internet and contact home.
+The phone system works differently than ours and the Internet will not be set up for them to use on campus right away.
 Remember that no news is good news!
 The students are generally very excited and busy adjusting to a new life in their first couple of weeks so contact may be less frequent at first.
 It would be smart to determine a good time to talk with your student once they know their schedule so that you don’t lose contact.
-The 18 hour time difference itself makes it difficult, and their busy schedules and traveling only add to that.
+The 18-hour time difference itself makes it difficult, and their busy schedules and traveling only add to that.

 Auckland, known as the City of Sails, is located on the Hauraki Gulf on the northern island of New Zealand.
 It has quite a small city feel, and is very clean and lovely.
 It is mainly a walking city, but there is a good bus system that makes getting around even easier.
 Despite the small feel, it is still the largest city in New Zealand.
 If you enjoy outdoor activities, New Zealand is arguably one of the best places to visit in the world.
 The two small islands that comprise the country have everything from beaches to glaciers.
 All imaginable outdoor activities are at your fingertips.